ICRAR/boinc-magphys/machine-setup/README.markdown

 The **fabfile.py** does all the heavy lifting.

 * fab test_env test_deploy - will deploy everything on a single server
-* fab prod_env prod_deploy_parallel_part prod_deploy_serial_part - will deploy to the multi-server production environment
+* fab prod_env prod_env prod_deploy_stage01 prod_deploy_stage02 prod_deploy_stage03 prod_deploy_stage04 - will deploy to the multi-server production environment
-* fab --conf=file.env --linewise prod_env prod_deploy_parallel_part prod_deploy_serial_part - will deploy to the multi-server production environment in parallel.
+* fab --conf=file.env --linewise prod_env prod_env prod_deploy_stage01 prod_deploy_stage02 prod_deploy_stage03 prod_deploy_stage04 - will deploy to the multi-server production environment in parallel.
 To make this work you must use an env file else fabric complains

 This will create a brand new EC2 instance and run the scripts for setting up a newer version of the server.